flatland-association/flatland-book/key-concepts/data_model.md

     "version": 0.1,
     "type": "Flatland Digitial Environment Configuration" },
+  "cls": "flatland.envs.rail_env.RailEnv",
+  "kwargs": {
+    "acceleration_delta": 1.0,
+    "braking_delta": -1.0,
+    "observation_builder": {
+      "cls": "...",
+      "kwargs": {}
+    }
+  },
   "reset_generators": {
     "rail": {
-      "type": Python
-      class
-      or
-      identifier
-      to
-      be
-      more
-      refactoring
-      safe,
-      "configuration": kwargs
+      "cls": "...",
+      "kwargs": {}
     },
-    "line": {},
+    "line": {
+      "cls": "...",
-    "timetable": {}
+      "kwargs": {}
     },
+    "timetable": {
+      "cls": "...",
+      "kwargs": {}
+    }
+  },
   "effects_generators": [
     {
-      "including malfunction"
+      "cls": "...",
+      "kwargs": {}
     }
   ],
   "rewards": {
-    "type": fully-qualified
-    class
-    or
-    identifier,
-    "configuration": kwargs
-  },
-  "params": {
-    "acceleration_delta": 1.0,
-    "braking_delta": -1.0,
-    "observation_builder": type
-    with
-    no
-    args
-    state
-    to
-    any,
-    "info_builder": type
-    with
-    no
-    args
-    state
-    to
-    dict
-    "remove_agents_at_target": True,
-    "max_episode_steps"
+    "cls": "...",
+    "kwargs": {}
   }
 }
 ```

-## Open Questions
+## Discussion, Open Questions

+- Term/concept milestones? -> event generator, conditional events,
+    - milestone: delay at arrival, departure, opening of fast track
+- TravelWiseEnv hypothesis:
+    - motion check: optional if not shared, potentially capacity, not mutex but semaphore?
+    - query view on infrastructure timetables: gives a set of itineraries, which can be prioritized according to preferences; graph represents these
+      itineraries, the possible "paths" and not the infrastructure, the graph can change when itineraries become impossible or (better) options arise (I can
+      catch a delayed train); each agent has their own (disjoint) sub-graph it is running on; optimization/performance issue: when do we need to update the
+      graph(s)?
+    - actions in TravelWiseEnv: choose from a set of itineraries or choose between up to 5 (?) next at decision points?

+- Term/concept connection?
+    - Used for rewards/evalution?
+Derived from agent's preferred itinerary?
+Initially preferred?
+Stil unclear how used.
 - Term journey?
+    - passenger wants to go from A to B at T.
 - Term itinerary?
-- Term/concept milestones?
-- Term/concept connection?
-- actions in TravelWiseEnv?
-- controller output not only defines next configuration
+    - controller output may not only define next configuration, but full "path", see above
-- stats level?
+    - how does this harmonize with RailEnv's timetable concept?

+### Potential Tasks

+- env: does it keep track of intermediate stops in schedule, where are we in schedule (see `next_stop` above, not implemented yet).
+If yes, what about decisions
+  to skip, env would
+  have to know from the actions, currently actions do not map directly to such decisions.
-- detail add effects generators and events
+- details add effects generators and events
 - detail harmonize data model with math formulation
 - Do we need concept of Intention/chosen path?
 Where?
 How represented?
-Is this itinerary
+Is this itinerary?
 - update JSON according to class view